Instagram marketing strategies to help your company now more than ever

 Or, if you notice a trend with your clients – that they’re having similar problems or making the same mistakes – make a post to help them.
 It may seem like you’re giving away your work for free, but this will make you look good and help build respect.

 Memes are funny images, videos, and text that are copied and spread rapidly across the internet.
 Chances are you’re familiar with them – they all give us a great laugh from time to time.

 They’re also a great addition to your Instagram content calendar.
 Just make sure to keep them professional.
 We recommend that you avoid any crude humor or images that could offend your followers.
 Always protect your reputation and ONLY post content that puts you in a positive light.

 Want some meme ideas?
 Check out these here.

 DIY ideas and posts

 This is similar to #TipTuesday.
-Here you would teach your followers how to do a simple task related to your specialty.
+Here you would teach your followers how to do a simple task or repair.
 You could make an example video or share a few photos and explain what to do in the caption.

 Employees and workspace

-Show you or your family hard at work.
+Show you or your team hard at work.
 Snap photos of you on-site doing what you do best.
 These images often get high engagement, so don’t be shy.

 Before and after